China e-commerce calendar: Major festivals and holidays

 - Many key Chinese festivals follow the lunar calendar, which means the exact dates can vary from year to year

-During Chinese holidays, the e-commerce sales surge as people have more time, expandable income, and purpose to buy products.
+During Chinese holidays, e-commerce sales surge as people have more time and purpose to buy products.
 While some of the famous e-commerce holidays celebrate China’s traditional festivals, other holidays like Alibaba’s 11:11 are shopping events created to boost sales.

-If you are planning to take your brand to China, it’s a good idea to keep a copy of China’s e-commerce calendar and incorporate it in your marketing campaigns.
+If you’re planning to take your brand to China, it’s a good idea to keep a copy of China’s e-commerce calendar and incorporate it in your marketing campaigns.

-Before you mark the dates, keep in mind that many traditional Chinese festivals follow the lunar calendar, which does not exactly align with the modern Gregorian calendar, so the festival dates can vary from year to year.
+Before you mark the dates, keep in mind that many traditional Chinese festivals follow the lunar calendar, which doesn’t exactly align with the modern Gregorian calendar, so festival dates can vary from year to year.

 Table of Contents